sambanova/generative_data_prep/README.md

 > [View decoded output](tests/examples/pretraining/decoded_data_prepped_pretraining.txt)

-### Generative tuning
+### Fine-tuning
-Generative tuning or "fine tuning" is a technique used to adapt a pre-trained language model to perform better at a specific task.
+Fine-tuning (also known as "generative tuning") is a technique used to adapt a pre-trained language model to perform better at a specific task.
 This approach typically involves training the model on input data that is structured as a "prompt" followed by a "completion".
 The prompt represents the input for a specific task, while the completion is the output that the model should generate.
 During training, the model learns to generate the relevant completion tokens based on the context provided by the prompt tokens.

 The benefit of using this training format is that the model can learn to generate high-quality outputs for a specific task without requiring a large amount of task-specific training data.
 By leveraging the pre-trained language model's knowledge gained from being trained on a large corpus of text data, the fine-tuned model can quickly adapt to the new task and generate high-quality outputs with minimal training data.

 When training on this kind of data using SambaStudio, set `prompt_loss_weight=0.0`.
 This ensures that the model does not learn to generate the prompt tokens, and only learns to generated completion tokens.

 #### Example data
+For fine-tuning, your data should be in `.jsonl` format with prompts and completions designed for the task you're adapting to.
 > [Jsonlines with a prompt and completion](tests/examples/generative_tuning/example_generative_tuning_data.jsonl)

 #### Example command